Continuing healthcare

 One change is that you'll need to have an adult social care assessment to see what support you may need.
 If you have ongoing health needs, you may qualify for continuing healthcare.

 They work in various settings and specialisms.
-If you're between 18 and 25 and are known to the Transition Team, you can get support from an occupational therapist.
+If you're 18 to 25 and known to the Transition Team, you can get support from an occupational therapist.

 They'll do a specialist assessment focusing on: